oele-isis-vanderbilt/syncflow-node-client/README.md

     <img src="https://github.com/oele-isis-vanderbilt/syncflow-node-client/actions/workflows/test.yaml/badge.svg" alt="Test">
 </a>
 </p>

-This is a reusable NodeJS client implementation for SyncFlow.
-The idea here is to create necessary functionality to interact with the `SyncFlow` api, in a NodeJS application.
-Primary beneficiaries of this package could be clients to SyncFlow, who have their own backend in NodeJS and want to integrate with `SyncFlow`.
+This is a reusable NodeJS client implementation for [`SyncFlow`](https://syncflow.live).
+The idea here is to create necessary functionality to interact with the [`SyncFlow`](https://syncflow.live) api, in a NodeJS application.
+Primary beneficiaries of this package could be clients to [`SyncFlow`](https://syncflow.live), who have their own backend in NodeJS and want to integrate with [`SyncFlow`](https://syncflow.live).

 ## Features
 - Manage rooms, participants and recordings in the room